PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_9.md

-The potential error location within the problematic function is likely in the section where it handles values from the received_body.
-Specifically, it seems that the function is not correctly handling multiple values for the same key in the FormData.
+The issue appears to be related to the way FastAPI handles repeated keys in form data, where only the last key=value pair is considered.
+This behavior affects the ability to correctly validate against repeated keys, such as with lists, sets, or tuples.

-The failing tests are expecting the values for 'items' to be a list, set, or tuple, but the current behavior only captures the last value for the 'items' key.
-This discrepancy in behavior is likely causing the assertion errors in the failing tests.
+The buggy function, request_body_to_args, seems to have a problem parsing repeated keys in form data.
+This issue is reflected in the failing tests, which involve sending form data with repeated keys and validating the server's response.
+The function is not correctly handling the repeated keys, causing a failure to parse and validate them, ultimately leading to the 422 status code in the responses.

-The GitHub issue is related to the behavior of FastAPI when dealing with repeated keys in form data.
-The user is experiencing similar issues with FastAPI not handling repeated keys as expected.
+The GitHub issue provides further context, suggesting that FastAPI should collect repeated keys and assign their values as a list before validation.
+This aligns with the observed behavior and the failing tests.

-To fix the bug, the function should be modified to handle repeated keys in the FormData and store the values as lists for the same key.
-This modification will align with the expected behavior of FastAPI and resolve the issue raised in the GitHub discussion.
+To fix the bug, the request_body_to_args function should be updated to address the issue with handling repeated keys in form data.
+This can be achieved by modifying the logic that processes the form data and assigns values to the keys, ensuring that lists, sets, and tuples are handled correctly.

-Here's the corrected code for the problematic function:
+Here's the corrected version of the request_body_to_args function that addresses the issue:

 ```python
 async def request_body_to_args(